Providing resources and ideas for therapies and medical developments for Parkinson's disease:

 Parkinson's disease becomes noticeable when the about 60% to 70% of the dompamine producing neurons in the Substantia Nigra have become non-operational, either by cellular death or by becoming dormant and dysfunctional.
 Korean researchers at IBS, KIST and AMC institutes have found that for those with mild Parkinson's progression, that 55% of the dopamine neurons could be dormant while for those with severe and advanced stages of Parkinson's, about 27% of dopamine neurons could be dormant, leaving open the possibility that these dormant neurons could be recoverable.References:

 This loss of neuron function and motor control is responsible for slowness of movement (Bradykinesia), rigidity, postural instability, reduced movement amplitude (Hypokinesia) and difficulty in swallowing (Dysphagia).
 The mechanism for the brain to control muscles begins to fail.
 When the neurons connecting the substantia nigra to the striatum fail or die, cutting off a critical dopamine source, the result is that there is too little dopamine and one has difficulty initiating movement.
+The loss of nerves which activate muscles causes many muscles to undergo denervation atrophy and become dysfunctional.
 Another brain pathway affected by Parkinson's occurs with interneurons which enable local communication within the striatum.

 Description of Parkinson's and the participation of Alpha-synuclein and Lewy bodies